blib-la/hyv/README.md

 }
 ```

-> While we develop this library, have fun reading this Story written by one of our Hyv Authors:
+> While we develop this library, have fun reading this story written by one of our Hyv authors:

 ## The Future and Beyond

 <img  align="left" src="assets/story/futuristic-cityscape.png" alt="logo" width="200"/>

 The year is 2050, and the world has changed drastically.
 With the rise of technology and the
 ever-growing demand for sustainability, humans have adapted to a new way of life.
 Cities have